 These crisis response teams are not clinical programs that have a scheduled routine and programs.
 Their shifts can be very unpredictable and the people in crisis can be extremely unstable and potentially dangerous to themselves and others.
 In this context, these teams have more in common with a fire station than they do with a clinical program.
 Like a fire station, these teams have routine duties that need to be performed, but they are often interrupted by a crisis call.
 Every fire or medical emergency that fire stations receive is different and presents its own challenges, this is the same for crisis teams.
 Every call to a crisis team is uniquely its own and requires the full attention of every team member.

 The individuals of the team bring different skills and abilities that enhance and strengthens the team.
 The mental health professionals bring their clinical training and field experiences and the peer crisis intervention counselors bring their recovery experiences and training to the team.

 In closing, any peer counselor who is looking for a challenging and very rewarding occupation under the Peer Counselor umbrella, I would encourage them to research the possibility of working as a peer crisis intervention counselor.
-Although I will strongly emphasize this, you should only consider this if you are by nature a team oriented person.
-It us a great way of working side by side with highly skilled mental health professionals in a team environment.
+Although I will strongly emphasize this, you should only consider this if you are by nature a team oriented person and have an outgoing personality.
+It is a great way of working side by side with highly skilled mental health professionals in a team environment.